shobhitpuri/shobhitpuri.github.io/_posts/2017-08-10-git-refresh.md

   <img src ="{{site.baseurl}}/img/posts/git-refresh/better-way-joe.gif" />
 </p>

-#### Shortcuts
+### Shortcuts
-* `&&`: How about we use `&&` in between commands on terminal?
-So all commands can be in one line. :unamused:
+**&&**: How about we use `&&` in between commands on terminal? :unamused:

     git stash && git checkout master && git pull --rebase origin master && git checkout current-branch && git rebase master && git stash apply

-* `alias`: `&&` doesn't help much.
+**alias**: `&&` doesn't help much.
 How about we shorten each command?
 Meh! :expressionless:

     git status -> git st
     git checkout master -> git co master git pull --rebase origin master -> git pro master git stash apply -> git sap

 If you open `~/.gitconfig` file and add the following mapping, you can create alias of the git commands:

     [alias]
         st = status
         co = checkout
         pro = pull --rebase origin
         sap = stash apply

 With the shortcuts, the chain of command becomes:

     git stash && git co master && git pro master && git co current-branch && git rebase master && git sap

-    `alias`'s are handy when using one line commands but not helping for our case.
+`alias`'s are handy when using one line commands but they don't seem to be helping in our case.

-#### One command to do it all - `git refresh master`
+### One command to do it all - `git refresh master`
 Read it as "Git, refresh my current branch from remote master."
-Interesting!
+Woah!
 Lets see how to create a script and setup the script in two small steps.

-  - Step 1: Create a file called `git-yourcommand` (`git-refresh` in our case) and keep it in any folder, lets call the folder `gitScripts`, kept in `/Users/user/Documents/` folder.
+  - Step 1: Create a file called `git-yourcommand` (`git-refresh` in our case) and keep it in any folder, lets call the folder `gitScripts`.
+Lets keep the file in `/Users/user/Documents/`.
 Write the following in the `git-refresh` file:

           #!/bin/sh